Khroxx/doctor_booking_tool/README.md

 1. create DjangoUser with Terminal or admin interface
 2. POST http://127.0.0.1:8000/api/auth-token with djangoUser username and password in headers to get token
 3. with djangoUser credentials and 'Token xxxxx' you can now GET, POST and DELETE Appointments
+- You will only get Appointments that are connected to djangoUser through the doctor

 # Jobchallenge
 Code done in <br>